PHeonix25/PHeonix25.github.io/_posts/2020-12-29-Adding-Docker-to-Windows-Terminal.md

 1. If you're downloading a large container for the first time (or the container image has a significant update) this can lock up Windows Terminal until the image download is complete.
 I would recommend adding `--pull never` to the command if this is a problem for you.

 1. Asking for the latest `servercore` image doesn't work ([BY DESIGN](container-version)), so you'll have to find your specific version at [on this page](https://hub.docker.com/_/microsoft-windows-servercore) and reference it explicitly!

+1. I've set `suppressApplicationTitle` to `true` in order to leave our title-bar alone and for me to easily locate the debugging tab.
+It'll have the whale 😁

 ## Extending this logic